-Students continue with story and verse to build vocabulary and power of expression in Spanish and German, moving deeper into the study of grammar and the structure of language.
+Students continue with story and verse to build vocabulary and power of expression in Spanish, moving deeper into the study of grammar and the structure of language.

 Work with knitting, sewing and crocheting continues in this year.
 Students knit socks on four needles and sometimes continue with a second article of clothing.
 Woodwork classes begin, and the students are introduced to wood shaping with hand carving tools.
 Gardening in relation to the Botany block continues in the biodynamic farm, River Road Gardens, on the River Bend campus.